home-assistant/home-assistant.io/source/_integrations/openweathermap.markdown

 ## Sensor

 The `openweathermap` platform uses [OpenWeatherMap](https://openweathermap.org/) as a source for current meteorological data for your location.
-The `forecast` will show you the condition in 3h.
+The `forecast` will show you the condition in 1h or in 1d, depending on the `mode` you selected.

 To include OpenWeatherMap sensor to your installation, add the following to your `configuration.yaml` file: